 For Sarah-Marie Rust (Trinity College Dublin ‘20), 2020 was supposed to be the year her app – Electric Vehicle Ecosystem (EVE) – took off with electric vehicle (EV) drivers across Europe.
-But when COVID-19 hit, and miles driven across the globe dropped a record 60%, Rust faced a dilemma: would she continue pursuing a consumer app connecting EV drivers with charging stations across Europe while most cars sat idle in garages, or would she pivot to meet the new demands and challenges brought on by the pandemic?
+But when COVID-19 hit, and miles driven across the globe dropped 60%, Rust faced a dilemma: would she continue pursuing a consumer app connecting EV drivers with charging stations across Europe while most cars sat idle in garages, or would she pivot to meet the new demands and challenges brought on by the pandemic?

 With support of the Trinity Dublin Blackstone LaunchPad, she spent months speaking with stakeholders across all facets of the EV industry.
 Ultimately, Rust and her co-founder made the difficult choice to pivot EVE and focus on helping fleet managers reduce both costs and stress on local energy grids by optimizing where and when they charge company vehicles.

 Now, as part of the Spring 2021 Cohort of the LaunchPad Fellowship, Rust is bolstering her new business model and preparing for a post-pandemic world where her startup EVE can help businesses across Europe maximize the cost-savings of electric vehicles, all while further reducing the impact widespread electric vehicle use has on the environment.

 The idea for EVE came to life three years ago, when Rust’s father was shopping for a new car and leaning towards purchasing an electric vehicle.
 One factor prevented him from making the purchase: finding convenient places to charge his car would be too difficult.